 - The foreign company remains liable for all of the debts and other liabilities of the branch office.

 These are the various types of business entities and their respective benefits which are available to an investor in Oman.
-Now all you have to do is to choose the best business structure which suits your needs or you could let our business setup consultants do all the work for you.
+Now all you have to do is to choose the best business structure that suits your needs or you could let our business setup consultants do all the work for you.

-We at Business Setup Worldwide would provide all the necessary details to start your business in Oman.
+We at Business Setup Worldwide will provide all the necessary details to start your business in Oman.
 Our business setup experts are well-versed with all the rules and regulations and will take care of the entire Banking, Visa, Legal, and Licensing formalities, without letting you worry about the bureaucratic red tape and legal formalities.
 To know more about the various services we provide, do reach out to us.